sjsucmpe272-fall21/RecruitMe/README.md

 Database - Cloudant <br>
 Cloud and containerization - AWS EC2, AWS ECR, AWS ECS, Docker <br>
 Similarity score functionality - IBM Cloud Databases for Elasticsearch  <br>

+<h1>Proposal 2 :</h1>
+<h2>Fantasy Football league Web Application</h2>

+<h3>Introduction to problem statement:</h3>
+Football is the most followed sport in the world and people love betting on their teams chances of winning.

+<h3>Abstract:</h3>
+Hence we intend to make a full-fledged web based application having all the information about football teams and their past and futures fixtures.
+Users can login to the application and based on teams past performance they can bet on their chances of winning in the upcoming fixtures.<br><br>

+<h3>Approach:</h3>
+We aim to adopt the following methodology in order:<br>
+1) Design the database schema to store Team information, Fixtures, Betting information.<br>
+2) Create the backend functionality using NodeJs.<br>
+3) Create frontend functionality using ReactJs.<br>
+4) Use TensorFlow.Js for betting recommendation.<br>
+5) Deploy the application on AWS.<br>

+<h3>Technologies Used:</h3>
+We intend to use, but not limited to the following technologies for this project: <br>
+1) MongoDB database <br>
+2) Express.js <br>
+3) React <br>
+4) Node.js <br>
+5) Amazon Web Services <br>